How do software supply chain attacks happen?

 Examples include API keys, access tokens, refresh tokens, SSH keys, app passwords, OAuth consent, cloud credentials, CI secrets, backup codes and configuration files.

 These items may allow one system to access another system.
-If they are exposed, copied, stored insecurely or left active after they are no longer needed, they can become a route into cloud services, code repositories, websites, backup platforms or business data.
+If they are exposed, copied, stored insecurely or left active after they are no longer needed, they can become a way into cloud services, code repositories, websites, backup platforms or business data.

 For small organisations, the practical point is that access should not only be reviewed at user account level.
 Third party apps, plugins, automation tools and integrations may also hold access that needs to be understood.